-It took 30 some years before car seats were considered as possible safety devices.
+It took about 30 years before people considered car seats as possible safety devices.

 By 1968 auto manufacturers were getting into the game with the first car seats designed for crash protection.
 Ford developed the Tot-Guard and General Motors developed the Love Seat for Toddlers, followed quickly by the GM Infant Love Seat (the first rear-facing only restraint).
 Then there came the Bobby Mac convertible seat.

 It took 9 years from the innovation of safety conscious car seats to the beginning of regulations for them.